JasperRice/VE475/Homework/h3/CPP/Readme.md

 #### Overview

-The Advanced Encryption Standard (AES-128) is implemented in *C*.
+The Advanced Encryption Standard (AES-128) is implemented in *C++*.
 Since part of the layers and definitions are not implemented, test cannot be conducted.
 The AES is implementation in a *Class* structure.

 #### AES Layers

 - [x] means implemented.

 - [ ] means not implemented.

 - [x] SubBytes